Ph.D. Degree Requirements

 The following outline provides a general summary of the program – click each topic for more information.
 Specific requirements governing each student’s program will be provided upon entry into the program.

 A minimum of 10 credit units must consist of formal graduate courses, including several specified by the Graduate Group Committee.
-Six of these courses must be:
+Five of these courses must be: